FeliDB/Windows-95-OEM-Serial-Key-Tool/README.md

-<h1 align="center" id="title">Windows 95-OEM Serial Key Generator</h1>
+<h1 align="center" id="title">Windows 95-OEM Serial Key Tool</h1>

 <p align="center"><img src="https://winworldpc.com/res/img/screenshots/0d3b7496a121c9936c275ecdccffaf5e264615710a8165e2ef5f9fbe60d0d31c.jpg" alt="project-image"></p>

 <p id="description">Hello everyone.
 This is my first "complex-project" on C++ I hope you like it.
-It consists on a Windows 95-OEM Serial Key Generator in line-command.</p>
+It consists on a Windows 95-OEM Serial Key Generator and Comprobator in line-command.
+How this is my first project on C++ I know that it may have a few bugs.
+Make me know of any issue on my gmail: felipediazb16@gmail.com ENJOY!! :)</p>